abdeladim-s/pywhispercpp/README.md

                         Whisper.cpp model, default to tiny.en
 ```
 ## Live Stream Transcription
-This [example](https://github.com/abdeladim-s/pywhispercpp/blob/main/pywhispercpp/examples/livestream.py) is an attempt to transcribe a livestream in realtime.
+This [example](https://github.com/abdeladim-s/pywhispercpp/blob/main/pywhispercpp/examples/livestream.py) is an attempt to transcribe a livestream in realtime, but the results are not quite satisfactory yet, the CPU jumps quickly to 100% and I cannot use huge models on my descent machine.
-But the results are not quite satisfactory yet, the CPU jump quickly to 100% and I cannot use huge models on my descent machine :sweat_smile:
+(Or maybe I am doing something wrong!) :sweat_smile:

-If you have a powerful machine, give it a try, it might work :)
+If you have a powerful machine, give it a try.

 From python :
 ```python